 I’ve been wanting to do SSJ retreats for years and have never taken the leap until Angelique and I were talking one day and we said, ENOUGH IS ENOUGH!
 LET’S DO IT!!
 She told me she was in the shower and the name SIMPLY WILD came to her mind!
 IT WAS PERFECT!!!
 We haven’t stopped planning and preparing since!
 She brings the grit, the backpacking education, and her story to this beautiful retreat, and I have loved having her by my side!
 I know you will fall in love with her too!

 Hey, guys!
-My name is Angelique Fish.
+My name is Angelique Fish (@adventures_of_afish on IG).
 I am originally from a teeny tiny town in southeastern Oklahoma (population 80), where “over yonder” is a place and where people say things like “warsh” instead of “wash.”

 When I was 21, I left Oklahoma and its hot and humid, tick-infested summers behind and moved to Mountain Home, Idaho, which is waaaaay less mountain-y than it sounds.
 After a few more moves, I made it to Utah, where I have lived the past 10 years and where I live with my husband, Rob, and my 8-year-old boxer, Dezi.